MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-MAPIConnectivity.md

 ### -IncludePassive
 This parameter is available only in on-premises Exchange.

-Without the IncludePassive parameter, the cmdlet tests MAPI connectivity from active database copies only.
-Using the IncludePassive parameter, you can have the cmdlet test MAPI connectivity from all active and passive database copies.
+The IncludePassive switch tests MAPI connectivity from all active and passive database copies.
+You don't need to specify a value with this switch.

+If you don't use this switch, the command tests MAPI connectivity from active database copies only.

 ```yaml
 Type: SwitchParameter